1979 Chicago mayoral election: General election

 "If we don't act to establish a political party, the unions will be destroyed."

-Results
+Despite being its nominee nominee, Johnson's campaign received little organizational assistance from the Republican Party.

+Some aldermen (including Edward M. Burke and Edward Vrdolyak, both of whom were in 1979 considered to longtime political foes of Byrne) as well as some Democratic committeemen were accused of trying to work against Byrne in order to decrease the level of the vote with which she would win election.
+Any such would have proved for naught, however, when the results came in.

+General election results

-With 82.05% of the vote, Byrne won the largest vote share in the history of Chicago mayoral elections (excluding the, invalid, April 1876 election).
-Wallace D. Johnson only carried 2 of the city's 3,100 precincts.
+With 82.05% of the vote, Byrne won the largest vote share in the history of Chicago mayoral elections (excluding the invalid April 1876 election).

+The election of Byrne (a resident of the city's North Side) made her the first mayor since 1933 not to hail from the Bridgeport neighborhood.
+The previous four mayors (Edward J. Kelly, Martin Kennelly, Richard J. Daley, and Bilandic) all hailed from Bridgeport.

+General election results by ward

 Byrne won a majority of the vote in each of the city's 50 wards.
-In fact, Byrne won all but two of the city's 3,100 precincts.
+In fact, Byrne won all but two of the city's 3,100 precincts (with the remaining two being carried by Johnson).